2026 Guide to Superscoring on the Digital SAT and ACT

 When a college allows Superscoring, its admissions committee will look at your highest scores for each section, across the (likely) multiple dates you’ve taken the test.
 Then, for admissions purposes, your total score is considered to be the sum of each of your highest section scores!

-• In December, you snagged a 730 in the Math, but only a 470 in Reading and Writing (let’s shorten that to “Verbal,” for convenience’s sake).
-Uh-oh, that overall score is not high enough for your desired college!
+• In November, you reach a 730 in the Math, but only a 470 in Reading and Writing (I’ll refer to this as “Verbal” from now on, for brevity’s sake).
+Whoops, that overall score is not high enough for your desired college!

-• You take the test again in June, but this time, you’re so stressed with finals and AP exams that BOTH your scores sink to the mid-600’s.
-Shoot!
+• You take the test again in May, but this time, you’re so overwhelmed with finals and AP exams that BOTH your scores sink to the mid-600’s.
+Dang!

 someone uses a pencil to bubble in a Scantron test sheet